dbactual/thomaspaine-www/content/aboutpaine/how-american-was-thomas-paine-by-jack-fruchtman.md

    identify himself as a citizen of the world who held national identifications in contempt."3 John Keane gives a slightly different picture.
-Keane's view was that Paine's linkage of national self-determination with democratic rights and liberty provided a foundation for all modern-day national revolutionary movements, despite the seeming contradiction between nation and democracy( because the collective nature of nationalism seemed to Keane to work against the
+Keane's view was that Paine's linkage of national foundation for all modern-day national revolutionary movements, despite the seeming contradiction between nation and democracy( because the collective nature of nationalism seemed to Keane to work against the